cjohansen/pharmacist/README.md

-Pharmacist is an "inversion of control" _library_ for data access: given multiple sources of data, it finds the fastest way to fetch them all, optionally caches results, retries failing fetches, handles errors in unified way, and optionally validates, transforms, and coerces data on the way back.
+Pharmacist is an "inversion of control" _library_ for data access: given multiple sources of data, it finds the fastest way to fetch them all, optionally caches results, retries failing fetches, handles errors in a unified way, and optionally validates, transforms, and coerces data on the way back.
 Pharmacist helps you isolate the mechanics of fetching data, and allows your data processing functions to reach their full potential as pure consumers of Clojure